diva-exchange/diva/README.md

 ## Get Started - Local Installation

 To get _diva_ up and running, achieve this:
-1. Install Docker and Docker Compose
-2. Pull the _diva_ repositories from codeberg
-3. Build the Docker images within your local environment
+1. Fetch the code from the repository
-4. Start the Docker containers
+2. Start the Docker containers

 Please read on to get that done!

-Currently _diva_ requires Docker.
+Currently _diva_ uses Docker.
 Docker is just a "Container Framework" helping you to install "something else" on your existing system (like your laptop) without interfering with your existing environment.
 Docker works on Linux, MacOS and Windows.

 Get a short overview of Docker here: [https://docs.docker.com/get-started/]().
 Just read the short introduction to get the point (first two paragraphs).